zezhou/CarND-Behavioral-Cloning-P3/writeup_report.md

 The overall strategy for deriving a model architecture was to balance model capacity and training speed in my laptop.

-My first step was to use a convolution neural network model similar to the vgg.
+My first step was to use a convolution neural network model similar to the `vgg`.
 I thought this model might be appropriate because it has good capacity and fast to train.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.